sguttag/QSYS-Plugins-UserComponents/Eprad/eCNA/Beta/README.md

 - **RDI Execution**: Provides for the execution of any of the RDI (Remote Devices) command execution.
 - **Program Control and Monitoring**: The eCNA can run a traditional cinema automation program (step through a program one cue at a time).
 - **Eprad Dimmer Monitoring and Control**: As of version 1.2, the plugin can now monitor and control an Eprad QDC-400 type dimmer.
+- **Eprad nanoHost Monitoring**: As of version 1.3, the plugin can now monitor the Eprad nanoHost.

 ## Pages

-The plugin contains up to seven pages:
+The plugin contains up to eight pages:

 1. **Setup**: Enter IP address and desired port (defaults to 13002).
 The Model and firmware version number is retrieved.
 2. **Outputs**: Output Flag status and Control.
 Aux Output Names are fetched from the eCNA.